OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 #### Sideload with the Teams Toolkit CLI

-1. Manually create the zip package with these steps:
+1. Manually create the zip package using the following steps.

     1. Open the unified manifest and scroll to the "icons" property.
 Note the relative path of the two image files.
     1. Use any zip utility to create a zip file that contains the unified manifest and the two image files. *The image files must have the same relative path in the zip file as they do in the project.* For example, if the relative path is "assets/icon-64.png" and "assets/icon-128.png", then you must include the "assets" folder with the two files in the zip package.